AdobeDocs/dynamic-media-classic.en/code-of-conduct.md

 # Adobe Code of Conduct

-## Our Pledge
+## Adobe's Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and community a harassment-free experience for everyone.
+In the interest of fostering an open and welcoming environment, contributors and maintainers pledge to make participation in Adobe's project and community a harassment-free experience for everyone.
 This conduct is true, regardless of the following:

 * age
 * body size